Sydney Desalination Plant - Water Delivery Alliance

 The Alliance was responsible for the development and roll-out of the stakeholder/community engagement program which was extensive due to the project's high profile and inner urban location.
 The program included:

-• establishing and maintaining relationships with local authorities, residents groups and other NGOs along the route;
+• establishing and maintaining relationships with local authorities, resident groups, and other NGOs along the route;

 • liaison with landowners regarding access and worksite arrangements and easements;

-• providing regular briefings to councils, mayors and MPs along the route and responding to Ministerial enquiries;
+• providing regular briefings to councils, mayors, and MPs along the route and responding to Ministerial inquiries;

 • undertaking 'door knocking' programs to advise the community of works proceeding;

-• responding to community and stakeholder enquires received in the field or by mail/electronic media;
+• responding to community and stakeholder inquiries received in the field or by mail/electronic media;

-• generating and delivering Health, Safety, Environment and Community 'on boarding' induction program for all staff;
+• generating and delivering a Health, Safety, Environment, and Community 'onboarding' induction program for all staff;

 • consultation on route changes.

-The project was well received by the public through the efforts by the alliance team to develop construction methods that minimised impacts on the community and traffic.
+The project was well received by the public through the efforts of the alliance team to develop construction methods that minimised impacts on the community and traffic.

 Environmental Management

-The team was responsible for obtaining all project environmental approvals and licences.
-The project team was highly tuned to developing methods and techniques aimed at avoiding destruction of sensitive seagrass areas at the bay shoreline.
-They developed a tunnelled solution – microtunnelling in sands underneath the seagrass at Silver Beach to 800 m offshore – a solution not deemed possible by the client during the early concept phase.
+The team was responsible for obtaining all project environmental approvals and licenses.
+The project team was highly tuned to developing methods and techniques aimed at avoiding the destruction of sensitive seagrass areas at the bay shoreline.
+They developed a tunneled solution – micro tunnelling in sands underneath the seagrass at Silver Beach to 800 m offshore – a solution not deemed possible by the client during the early concept phase.

 Project Outcomes

-The Alliance demonstrated a strong partnership between the public and private sector and this highly technical project was successfully completed on time.
+The Alliance demonstrated a strong partnership between the public and private sector and this highly technical project was completed on time.
 The project won the NSW Government Partnership Excellence Award which recognises innovation in the development and delivery of public policy objectives.
-Judges looked at the scale, size and complexity of policy objectives, how risk was allocated, and achievement of time, cost and quality objectives.
+Judges looked at the scale, size, and complexity of policy objectives, how risk was allocated, and the achievement of time, cost, and quality objectives.

 Project Gallery